 An avid telemarker, Lizz came to Maine Adaptive in 2009 from the outdoor recreation field, working at Outward Bound and as a whitewater rafting guide.
 At Maine Adaptive, Lizz is responsible for all back office administration and supporting the program side of operations.

 Brandon first joined Maine Adaptive in the 2015 winter, as a practicum student from the University of Maine at Farmington and then as an intern during the summer.
 A wide array of experiences and love for the outdoors, allows Brandon to challenge himself as well as others.
-Brandon is responsible for the Nordic Programs as well as overseeing all participant registration and is based out of the Sunday River office.
+Brandon is responsible for the Nordic Programs and has been instrumental in developing our Tennis Program.
+He oversees our participant registration and is based out of the Sunday River office.

 Sugarloaf Program Coordinator